Industruino/libraries/README.md

 * [Indio](#indio)

 # UC1701
-For using the Industruino LCD, there are 2 options:
+The Industruino LCD is connected over SPI to the pins D19,20,21,22 (and the backlight to D13 on 32u4 boards and D26 on 1286 boards).
+We suggest you use either of these 2 libraries:
-* the UC1701 library (available above): easy to use, relatively small (it is also used in the Industruino pre-installed demo sketches). it is largely compatible with the popular PCD8544 (Nokia screens). familiar syntax:
+* our customised UC1701 library (available in this repository): easy to use, relatively small (it is also used in the Industruino pre-installed demo sketches). it is largely compatible with the popular PCD8544 (Nokia screens). familiar syntax:
 ```
 lcd.begin();
 lcd.clear();
 lcd.setCursor(1, 1);
 lcd.print("hello Industruino!");
 ```

-* the U8G library: a popular display library with many fonts and graphics, consuming more memory
+* the [U8G](https://github.com/olikraus/u8glib) library: a popular display library with many fonts and graphics, consuming more memory

 # EthernetIndustruino
 If you are using the Industruino Ethernet module, you will need this library which is based on the standard Arduino Ethernet library.